HishamJaffar98/AnimalKingdom/README.md

 - Run the APK.

 # Instructions and Controls
 1. Choose which model to view through the model selection section.
-Rotate the model to view different angles of the model.
+2. Rotate the model to view different angles of the model.
+3. Select a part to view more details about that part of the animal.
+4. Hold down the screen to increase the speed of the text being displayed.